History of Harvard Citation Style

 The History of Harvard Referencing System

 Going into detail, the author-date origin in research was attributed by Edward Laurens Mark, the Hersey professor teaching anatomy and he was also the director of the Zoological lab work conducted at Harvard University.
-It is said that Professor Edward was inspired by the cataloguing system at the Harvard Museum of Comparative Zoology library and hence, he started the referencing through Harvard style.
+It is said that Professor Edward was inspired by the cataloging system at the Harvard Museum of Comparative Zoology library and hence, he started the referencing through Harvard style.

 In 1881, Professor Edward worked on his research on the subject of embryogenesis of the garden slug.
 It was within this research that he included the author-date citation in parentheses.
-Professor Edward did this on page number 194 of his research, and that marked the first ever existence of this referencing style.
+Professor Edward did this on page number 194 of his research, and that marked the first-ever existence of this referencing style.
 According to British Medical Journal’s Eli Chernin, it wasn’t until Professor Edward’s contribution when researchers stopped the inconsistent referencing styles in the footnotes.
 The researchers back then usually used a variety of texts, including daggers and asterisks.

 In 1903, Chernin wrote that 1903 festschrift honors to Professor Edward by his 140 students, which include Theodore Roosevelt and confirmed that the author-date referencing style is attributed to Professor Edward.
 Additionally, the festschrift also included Professor Edwards’ 1881 paper and wrote the following about the paper: ” this work introduced into zoology a proper fullness and accuracy of citation and a convenient and uniform method of referring from text to bibliography.”